QubesOS/qubes-doc/user/security-in-qubes/mfa.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The YubiKey / NitroKey3 is a hardware authentication device manufactured by Yubico / NitroKey to protect access to computers, networks, and online services that supports one-time passwords (OTP), public-key cryptography, and authentication, and the Universal 2nd Factor `(U2F) <https://en.wikipedia.org/wiki/Universal_2nd_Factor>`__ and FIDO2 protocols developed by the `FIDO Alliance <https://en.wikipedia.org/wiki/FIDO_Alliance>`__.
+The YubiKey / NitroKey3 is a hardware authentication device manufactured by Yubico / NitroKey to protect access to computers, networks, and online services that supports one-time passwords (OTP), public-key cryptography, and authentication, and the Universal 2nd Factor :wikipedia:`(U2F) <Universal_2nd_Factor>` and FIDO2 protocols developed by the :wikipedia:`FIDO Alliance <FIDO_Alliance>`.

 You can use a YubiKey / NitroKey3 to enhance the user authentication in Qubes.
 The following instructions explain how to setup the YubiKey / NitroKey3 as an *additional* way to login.

 After setting it up, you can login by providing both - a password typed in via keyboard *and* the YubiKey / NitroKey3 plugged in.
 Someone eavesdropping your login attempt would not be able to login by only observing and remembering your password.
 Stealing your YubiKey / NitroKey3 would not suffice to login either.
-Only if an attacker has both, the password and the Yubikey / NitroKey3, it would be possible to login (it is thus called `Multi-factor authentication <https://en.wikipedia.org/wiki/Multi-factor_authentication>`__).
+Only if an attacker has both, the password and the Yubikey / NitroKey3, it would be possible to login (it is thus called :wikipedia:`Multi-factor authentication <Multi-factor_authentication>`).

 The following instructions keep your current login password untouched and recommends to define a new, additional password that is used in combination with the YubiKey / NitroKey3 only.
-This ensures that you a) do not accidentally lock yourself out during setup and b) you do not need to fear `shoulder surfing <https://en.wikipedia.org/wiki/Shoulder_surfing_(computer_security)>`__ so much (i.e. by not using your standard login password in public).
+This ensures that you a) do not accidentally lock yourself out during setup and b) you do not need to fear :wikipedia:`shoulder surfing <Shoulder_surfing_(computer_security)>` so much (i.e. by not using your standard login password in public).

 Setup login with YubiKey / NitroKey3
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^